-Two types of states are widely used in quantum mechanics, namely (deterministic-coefficient) pure states and statistical mixtures.
-A density operator can be associated with each of them.
-In this paper, we address a third type of states, that we previously introduced in a more restricted framework.
-These states generalize pure ones by replacing each of their deterministic ket coefficients by a random variable.
+Quantum mechanics and hence quantum information processing methods widely use two types of states, namely (deterministic-coefficient) pure states and statistical mixtures.
+Density operators can be associated with them.
+We here address a third type of states, whose ket coefficients are random variables, as opposed to the deterministic coefficients of usual pure states.
 We therefore call them Random-Coefficient Pure States, or RCPS.
-We here analyze their properties and their relationships with both types of usual states.
-We show that RCPS contain much richer information than the density operator and mean of observables that we associate with them.
-This occurs because the latter operator only exploits the second-order statistics of the random state coefficients, whereas their higher-order statistics contain additional information.
-That information can be accessed in practice with the multiple-preparation procedure that we propose for RCPS, by using second-order and higher-order statistics of associated random probabilities of measurement outcomes (we also discuss our single-preparation procedure).
-Exploiting these higher-order statistics opens the way to a very general approach for performing advanced quantum information processing tasks.
-We illustrate the relevance of this approach with a generic example, dealing with the estimation of parameters of a quantum process and thus related to quantum process tomography.
-This parameter estimation is performed in the non-blind (i.e. supervised) or blind (i.e. unsupervised) mode.
-For the considered type of measurements, we show that this problem cannot be solved by using only the density operator ρ of an RCPS and the associated mean value $Tr(\rho \hat{A})$ of the operator \hat{A} that corresponds to the considered physical quantity.
-In contrast, we succeed in solving this problem by exploiting a fourth-order statistical parameter of state coefficients, in addition to second-order statistics.
+We define physical setups that yield RCPS.
+We analyze the properties of RCPS and show that they contain much richer information than the density operator and mean of observables that we associate with them, because that operator only exploits the second-order statistics of the random state coefficients, whereas their higher-order statistics contain additional information.
+That information can be accessed in practice with the multiple-preparation procedure that we propose for RCPS, by using second-order and higher-order statistics of associated random probabilities of measurement outcomes.
+Exploiting these higher-order statistics yields a very general approach to advanced quantum information processing.
+We illustrate its relevance with a generic quantum parameter estimation problem related to quantum process tomography, especially considering its blind/unsupervised version.
+We show that this problem cannot be solved by using only the density operator ρ of an RCPS and the associated mean value $Tr(\rho \hat{A})$ of the operator \hat{A} corresponding to the considered physical quantity.
+We solve it by exploiting a fourth-order statistical parameter of state coefficients, in addition to second-order statistics.
 Numerical tests validate this result and show that the proposed method yields accurate parameter estimation for the considered number of state preparations.